systemcarl/weblog/outlines/about-me.md

 ## I Have Ended Up Where I Need to Be
 - I loved science and computers since I was very young.
-    - I loved watching [*Bill Nye the Science Guy*]
-    - I spent hours trying to load games from my [compact floppy disks].
-    - I have always had a curiosity about how things worked.
+    - I have always had a curiosity about how things work.
 - Now I am a software developer, scientist, and educator.

 ### I'd Far Rather Be Happy Than Right
 - I have continued to pursue my interests in science and computers through my